alex0rpi/Chat-WebApp/README.md

 - Client side is rather simplistic, so it could be improved as well.
 Adding framer motion animations would be a nice touch.
 - At the moment the rooms can only be created but not deleted.
 This could be a nice feature to add and manage whether there are users in that in a room to be deleted or not.
 - Users don't have a profile picture nor can send files or pictures.
 Multer could be used to implement this feature.
 - Also, once registered, users are permanently stored on the db.
-It would be nice to implement a feature so users can delete their accounts.
+It would be nice to implement a feature so users can delete their accounts.</br>
   These are just a few enhancements that I can think of right now.
 I'm sure there are many more.
 Feel free to contribute to this project if you want to.

 ## Languages and Technologies 👦•💻